• Skip to main content

 Based on the above consideration we can go a step ahead and make the above LDR LED based design even more simpler, as shown below.

-weight increases LED moves closer to LDR
+weight reading increases as LED moves closer to LDR

 In the figure above, we can see a spring mechanism system fixed over a box, the weighing surface fixed over the spring, and the central spindle of the load surface going inside the box, and terminating into a LED point.